albertocerrone/Minesweeper/README.md

 ## License & Copyright

 This work is dedicated to the [public domain (CC0 1.0)](http://creativecommons.org/publicdomain/zero/1.0/).
-To the extent possible under law, Alberto Cerrone has waived all copyright and related or neighboring rights to the Minesweeper Project.
+To the extent possible under law, Alberto Cerrone has waived all copyright and related or neighbouring rights to the Minesweeper Project.
 See the LICENSE file for all the legalese.

 [Back To The Top](#Minesweeper-💣)